 There is a lot to remember: point your body, one foot behind the other leaning forward, in the direction where you will want to pull the trigger but aim where the clay will leave the machine.
 Maintain soft focus, find and trace the path of the clay, sharpen focus, aim at the “belly of the bird,” and pull the trigger when your instincts say, “Go!”
 I had a hard time focusing past the gun barrel at the clay at first and following my gut.
 It was an entirely new concept instead of aligning the post and notch with a target.

 Isobel was patient and encouraging as I missed several clays.
 Then it all came together for the first time.
 I leaned into it and pulverized a target.
 It was an accident, but it still felt good.
 My colleague captured the moment.
 After that, I found myself wanting to analyze and recreate the moment over and over.
 It is highly addictive.

 I have already had a second lesson (wearing a dress no less) and I got moldable earplugs as a gift for Mother’s Day.
 I think it is safe to say that I see more clay target lessons in my future.

-Claudia Pfeiffer has been the George L. Ohrstrom, Jr. Curator of Art at the National Sporting Library & Museum since the position was underwritten by the George L. Ohrstrom, Jr. Foundation in 2012.
+Claudia Pfeiffer is the Deputy Director and George L. Ohrstrom, Jr. Curator at the National Sporting Library & Museum and has been with the organization since the position was first underwritten by the George L. Ohrstrom, Jr. Foundation in 2012.
 Her primary focus is the research, design, interpretation, writing, and installation of exhibitions.
 E-mail Claudia at firstname.lastname@example.org